 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-If you also take an antacid, take it at least 2 hours before or 4 hours after taking Edurant.
+If you also take an antacid, take it at least 2 hours before or 4 hours after taking rilpivirine.
 Do not take an antacid and Edurant at the same time.

-If you also take didanosine (Videx), take it at least 2 hours before or 4 hours after taking Edurant.
+If you also take didanosine (Videx), take it at least 2 hours before or 4 hours after taking rilpivirine.

-If you also take a stomach acid reducer, take it at least 12 hours before or 4 hours after taking Edurant.
+If you also take a stomach acid reducer, take it at least 12 hours before or 4 hours after taking rilpivirine.
 This includes cimetidine (Tagamet), famotidine (Pepcid), nizatidine (Axid), and ranitidine (Zantac).
-Do not take rilpivirine and this type of stomach medicine at the same time.
+Do not take Edurant and this type of stomach medicine at the same time.

 Edurant side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Edurant: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Edurant: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: